-Future work may strive to enable Kreiss norm minimization for large-dimensional plants, such as realistic fluid flow.
-This is challenging, but may be within reach when model sparsity is exploited, and specialized linear algebra is used.
-In contrast, LMI techniques and SOS certificates are no longer in business for such large scales.
+The Kreiss norm approach in this study is particularly effective for plants with up to several hundred states.
+This concerns the evaluation of Kreiss norm on the one hand, which has polynomial complexity, but also feedback design, which is naturally more challenging, but still manageable at such sizes.
+Future work may strive to enable Kreiss norm minimization for large-dimensional plants, such as discretizations of realistic fluid flow models or other PDE models.
+While challenging, this may be within reach when model sparsity is exploited and specialized linear algebra is used.
+In contrast, LMI techniques and SOS certificates such as seen in the application section are no longer viable options for such huge dimensions.

-APPENDIX A
+Appendix A